 Who invented Vanishing Point?

 Italian architect Filippo Brunelleschi invented the vanishing Point during a period known as the Renaissance.
-The Vanishing Point is an idea that has been around for about 600 years, but it wasn’t until the 19th century and was used extensively in art to help convey perspective in drawing.
+The Vanishing Point is an idea that has been around for about 600 years, but it wasn’t until the 19th century and was used extensively in the art to help convey perspective in drawing.

 His theory on Linear Perspective is that all parallel lines converge to a single point at a far distance.

-How Perspective Affects the Vanishing Point?
+How Does Perspective Affect the Vanishing Point?

 There are convergence points on the Horizon Line where all parallel lines converge towards that Point.